 1. TheSage English Dictionary and Thesaurus - View an English dictionary and thesaurus on your computer without accessing the Internet.
 2. Vocabulary Builder Simple - Increase your vocabulary and practice for the SAT, GRE, or any vocabulary-intensive examination.
 3. A1 HangWord - Study English vocabulary, words, and spelling by playing games.
 4. Talking Dictionary - Learn and improve your English vocabulary by listening to spoken words.
 5. Oxford Dictionary of English (Second Edition) - Move your cursor over a word and read its definition in Oxford Dictionary of English instantly.

 A great place to find words for about 30 different languages from Travlang Can be slow to load, but has MANY foreign language dictionaries.
-A super way to translate languagestry it!
+A super way to translate languagesÉtry it!
+English-English Dictionary Sites (Learner & Native Speaker Dictionaries - many with audio pronunciation)

-DIGITAL VIDEO REVISITED-Godwin-Jones Nice Translator is the newest addition to The Best Reference Websites For English Language Learners 2008.
+DIGITAL VIDEO REVISITED-Godwin-Jones Nice Translator is the newest addition to The Best Reference Websites For English Language Learners — 2008.
 One way it stands out is by translating into your chosen language as you write it.
-Most other similar sites require you to input everything and click enter before it begins to translate.
+Most other similar sites require you to input everything and click “enter” before it begins to translate.
 Shahi Dictionary is a dictionary that combines simple definitions with quite a few Flickr photos.
 The combination of the two makes it pretty accessible to English Language Learners.

 (for up to 20 participants) Dimdim allows you to create your own video conference and online meeting classroom for free!
 There are no complicated downloads for the meeting participants and no expensive hosting packages for the teacher or school.
 Dimdim also includes all sorts of useful features for online language teachers like a whiteboard, one to one chat and group chat as well as other handy features like a shared desktop, PowerPoint and PDF file sharing.

 with unique features for searching and pronouncing words in 12 Languages!
 8 in 1 English Dictionary will teach you all the English words you will ever need.
 You can search by Sound, Letter, Text, Nouns/Verbs, and by 39 Themes.
 Then you get a list of Search Results, Details on each Chosen Word and a choice of 12 languages for translations.
 This dictionary will help you improve your pronunciation, reading comprehension, vocabulary and spelling abilities.
-It's many features include: Over 2000 pictures and graphics to help you learn; Listening to and recording over 7000 words including plurals of the nouns and conjugations of the verbs; Unique to 8 in 1 English Dictionary - 10 different ways to search for words: Choose from 39 themes (animals, colors, clothing etc.); Practice a sound in the beginning, middle or end of words; Search by alphabet letter or letter combinations; Choose only verbs or nouns. *Translations in Arabic, Chinese (traditional and simplified), French, German, Japanese, Korean, Polish, Portuguese, Russian, Spanish, and Vietnamese 8 in 1 English Dictionary comes with pronunciation features not found in any other product. www.dicts.infos index page shows Flags and Links to free Web Dictionaries in about 80 languages.
+It's many features include: Over 2000 pictures and graphics to help you learn; Listening to and recording over 7000 words including plurals of the nouns and conjugations of the verbs; Unique to 8 in 1 English Dictionary - 10 different ways to search for words: Choose from 39 themes (animals, colors, clothing etc.); Practice a sound in the beginning, middle or end of words; Search by alphabet letter or letter combinations; Choose only verbs or nouns. *Translations in Arabic, Chinese (traditional and simplified), French, German, Japanese, Korean, Polish, Portuguese, Russian, Spanish, and Vietnamese 8 in 1 English Dictionary comes with pronunciation features not found in any other product. www.dicts.info’s index page shows Flags and Links to free Web Dictionaries in about 80 languages.
 DICTIONARIES ONLINE Use good online Monolingual or Bilingual Dictionaries to look words up whenever needed as fast as you can.
 Check if you guessed their meaning correctly!
 (Monlingual are listed lst here.)
 A great variety of online dictionaries exists, even talking dictionaries that you can use for free.
 Here are some of the best resources online: Meta-search dictionary tapping hundreds of general and highly specialized reference sources.
 A comprehensive index of over 6,096,987 words in 970 dictionaries indexed.
 Contains a database search that allows you to find a word contained in any of the dictionaries.
-If you cant find a word here, odds are it doesnt exist!
+If you can’t find a word here, odds are it doesn’t exist!
 An English answer engine, with quick accurate talking dictionary, thesaurus, encyclopedia, bios, tech terms, news, sports, weather, and much more.
 Search words, hear pronunciation, and see English meanings and translations.
 Free online dictionaries.
 Thesaurus, language translators, encyclopedias, crossword solvers, quotes and other language resources.
 Free online English dictionary, thesaurus and reference guide, crossword puzzles and other word games and online translator.
 Directory of over 300 online dictionary resources.
 Types of listed dictionaries (in alphabetical order): abbreviations, acronyms, business, French-English, general, glossaries, heteronyms, homonyms, multilingual dictionaries, picture (visual) dictionaries, Spanish-English, and thesauri (synonyms).

 Corrects spelling, shows definitions, synonyms, related terms, translations.
 Look up any word on any web page.
-Google Translate Toolbar, also found on The Best Reference Websites For English Language Learners 2008 list, has just gotten better by adding a text-to-speech ability.
+Google Translate Toolbar, also found on The Best Reference Websites For English Language Learners Ñ 2008 list, has just gotten better by adding a text-to-speech ability.
 Unfortunately, though, it doesn't seem to function for lengthy passages.
 Read more about their improvements at Richard Byrne's Free Technology for Teachers blog.
 To learn more view http://www.freetech4teachers.com/2009/11/google-translate-adds-speech-and.html .
 Google Translate now offers you the opportunity to hear translations read to you.
 The translation service now translates text as you type it rather than waiting for you to finish typing.
 If you want to translate an entire website, Google Translate now lets you do that by simply typing the url of the site you wish to translate into the translation text box.
 Click translate, and the entire site will be shown in the language of your choice.
 Google Translate has now made it easier to handle non-Roman texts.
 Multi-Lingual or Universal Dictionaries English, Computer, Dream and Medical dictionaries.
 Contains also a Thesaurus.
 HyperDictionary.com is a continuation of an educational project to provide free dictionary services to any user on the web.
 Dabbleboard is a synchronous, online whiteboard tool that allows the creation of multiple pages and integrates text and video chat.
 You can create one on-the-fly for brainstorming or a summarizing activity.

 DigitalStorytelling.coe.uh.edu's purpose is to serve as a resource for teachers and students who are interested in how multimedia can be integrated into a variety of educational activities.